We may receive compensation when you click on links to products from our partners.

 – The job of a management analyst is to consult with various businesses and suggest ways in which the company can perform their daily operations in a more efficient manner.
 Basically, these people instruct companies on how to streamline their operations in order to make the most profit with the smallest amount of overhead.

 - What They Do – Management analysts/consultants help businesses, propose ways to improve an organization’s efficiency.
-They help organizations become more profitable and efficient through reduced costs and increased revenues..
+They help organizations become more profitable and efficient through reduced costs and increased revenues.

 - How Much They Make – According to BLS, the median pay for Financial examiners is $93,000 per year.
 The lowest 10 percent earned less than $55,780, and the top 10 percent earned more than $175,330.

-- Education and Training Requirements – Most employers prefer candidates with at least a bachelor’s degree (typically in Finance, Accounting or Business).
+- Education and Training Requirements – Most employers prefer candidates with at least a bachelor’s degree (typically in Finance, accounting or Business).
 According to the U.S. Bureau of Labor Statistics (BLS), a graduate degree can improve employability.

 A financial analyst has the responsibility of advising various people and companies to make solid choices in terms of their investments.
 They look at all the possible investment opportunities that are out there.
 By using this information, they can determine if their client is best suited to invest in mutual funds, bonds, stocks or some other form of investment.
 Another factor financial analysts must consider is the amount of risk their clients are comfortable with.
 Based on the level of acceptable risk and the amount of money their client has, they put together an investment plan to maximize the growth of their client’s portfolio.

 - What They Do – Financial analysts provide guidance to businesses and individuals making investment decisions.
 They understand and review macroeconomic and microeconomic conditions along with company fundamentals.
-They review business and industry dynamics and may make recommends based on their analysis.
+They review business and industry dynamics and may make recommendations based on their analysis.

 - How Much They Make – According to BLS, the median pay for Financial Analysts is $77,000 per year.
 The lowest 10% earned less than $47,000 while the top 10% earned in excess of $148,000.
 The job outlook is 16%, faster than the average for careers.

-- Education and Training Requirements – While college is not required, there is an expectation that financial analysts have an undergraduate degree in Finance or Accounting.
+- Education and Training Requirements – While college is not required, there is an expectation that financial analysts have an undergraduate degree in Finance or accounting.
 An MBA or Masters will certainly help your career.
 All Financial Analysts must have good computer skills and should consider Excel training courses.